junaidrahim/junaidrahim/README.md

 <br>

 I'm a full stack engineer but lately I've been working mostly in backend and systems development.
-My work at Atlan involves a lot of data pipelines, argo workflows, parsers and some AST things, python, js, golang and kotlin.
+My work at Atlan involves a lot of data pipelines, argo workflows, graph databases, parsers, python, js, golang and kotlin.

 **~** [_junaidrahim.dev_](https://junaidrahim.dev)